Yala Peak Climbing

-- An enjoyable and scenic country walks on high valley of great Langtang Himal
+- An enjoyable and scenic country walks on the high valley of great Langtang Himal

 - Exploring high country villages of Tamang Buddhist heritage and cultures

-- Walking into lovely woodland of tall rhododendron-magnolia-firs-pines and fir trees
+- Walking into the lovely woodland of tall rhododendron-magnolia-firs-pines and fir trees

 - The breathtaking panorama of Ganesh-Langtang and Jugal mountain range

 - Classic climb of Yala peak around beautiful and marvelous Langtang valley

 Awesome Nepal Treks offers Yala Peak Climb around beautiful Langtang valley, a moderate and adventurous trip with enjoyable and fascinating time around north of Kathmandu at Central Himalaya range of mountains within magnificent Langtang Valley.

 Yala Peak Climb leads you to scenic area visiting Tamang cultural villages of Tibetan Buddhist origin and into pristine forested areas of tall rhododendron-magnolia-firs-birch and pines trees with bamboos where elusive Red Panda habitats rarely seen during the walks.
 Yala Peak Climb offers a delightful short adventure little more of a week duration, suitable for all types of travelers from families-school / college groups and corporate people or for veteran trekkers and adventurer as good exercise before joining major high altitude treks and other adventure around Himalaya.